 • If the participant does not commence their retirement plan benefit or elects a rollover of their retirement benefit, the retirement benefit is NOT considered disability income for the long-term disability offset.

-Early Withdrawal Tax Penalty: The standard 10% federal early withdrawal tax penalty normally applied to distributions taken before age 59 ½ is waived if the payment is made because of permanent and total disability.
+The standard 10% federal early withdrawal tax penalty normally applied to distributions taken before age 59 ½ is waived if the payment is made because of permanent and total disability.

-Disability Claims and Appeals
+Can I Submit Disability Claims and Appeals?

 • All claims and appeals involving a determination of disability are adjudicated in a manner designed to ensure the independence and impartiality of the persons involved.